CONSERVATION MATTERS AT DAKOTA ZOO!

 Going Green at Dakota Zoo

 The Zoo tries to "go green" wherever possible, using low voltage fluorescent bulbs and comfortable but energy-conscious temperature settings for public areas of buildings.
-Office paper is shredded and repurposed as animal bedding, and aluminum cans, cardboard is recycled saving landfill space and energy.
+Aluminum cans, plastic bottles and cardboard are recycled saving landfill space and energy.
 Building and fencing materials are also recycled or repurposed whenever practicable.
 The zoo also re-utilizes animal shelters, enclosures and even buildings if possible.
-Our Butterfly Building began its life as a rest room, the old Primate Building started out as a Camel Barn/Administration Building and the Reptile/Small Mammals building was once our original Concession Stand.
+Our Nursing Den began its life as a rest room, the Australia Building started out as a Camel Habitat/Administration Building and the Reptile/Small Mammals building was once our original Concession Stand.